neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 qa.predict(question="who is batman?", context="Mark is batman.")
 ```

-Continue reading to learn more about the files in this directory, the build requirements, and a descriptive step-by-step guide for launching a SageMaker endpoint as described in Option 1 above.
+Continue reading to learn more about the files in this directory, the build requirements, and a descriptive step-by-step guide for launching a SageMaker endpoint.

 ## Contents
-In addition to the step-by-step instructions in this guide, the directory contains
+In addition to the step-by-step instructions below, the directory contains
 additional files to aid in the deployment.

 ### Dockerfile